 Cass is a tiny town located in the state of West Virginia.
 With a population of 38 people and just one neighborhood, Cass is the 276th largest community in West Virginia.
-Cass has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Cass has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Because occupations involving physical labor dominate the local economy, Cass is generally considered to be a blue-collar town.
 0.00% of the Cass workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Cass is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Cass who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).